oylenshpeegul/epochs/README.md

 ## Contributors

-[@noppers](https://github.com/noppers) worked out how to do the Google calendar calculation.
+[@noppers](https://github.com/noppers) originally worked out how to do the Google calendar calculation.